Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 sudo apt-get install python-certbot-nginx
 ```

 This plugin will do most of the work needed to get and maintain a security certificate, including modifying the NGINX configuration files and reloading when the certificate eventually expires.
-To run CertBot, type:
+To run CertBot, typ**:

 ```
 sudo certbot --nginx -d your_domain.com -d www.your_domain.com